25Ericcheong/go-fundamentals/README.md

 ## Learn Go with Tests

-### Concurrency

-- Having more than one thing in progress.
-An operation that does not block code in Go will run in a seaprate process called `goroutine`.
-To start a new `goroutine` we turn a function into a `go` statement by putting the keyword `go` in front of the function.
-- Only way to start a `goroutine` is to have `go` keyword in front of function call, usually use anonymous functions.
-- Useful because they can be executed at the sane time they are declared - by having `()` after the ending curly brace.
-Next, they maintain access to the lexical scope they are defined in - all variables available at the point when anonymous function is declared are also avaialble in the body of the function.
-- If not handled correctly, will be hard to predict what is going to happen.
-Which is why tests are written, to know we are handling concurrency predictably.
-- Ensure that each `goroutine` doesn't reference the same item when a new `goroutine` process is created.
-Getting the last item only means that the processes before that is referring to the same item of the `map`.
-We have to make sure that the variable within the `goroutine` is fixed and we do this by defining a parameter for the anonymous function.
-- Possible for `fatal error: concurrent map writes` to occur.
-This is due to  multiple `goroutine` writing to the map.
-As such, we need to spot race conditions with the built in `race detector`.
-- This can be solved by coordinating goroutines using `channels`.
-Channels are Go data structure that can both receive and send values.
-This will allow communication between different processes. `chan` is the type - which stands for channel.
-- A `send statement` would be `resultChannel <- result{u, wc(u)}` which in this case - we are sending `result` struct to the `resultChannel`.
-- On the other hand, a `receive expression` is as such `r := <-resultChannel` where the channel is now on the right and the variable that we are assigninng to is on the left.

 ### Select

 - Example included is a scenario where we try to test with real websites to test our logic.